michaelTurco/michaelturco.github.io/index.md

 On the home page, I added a UI element to navigate to the graph page, and you can also see the graph's estimation time at a glance, almost like a 'dashboard' page.
 I also added a simple round button to the 'Weight List' page, to simply navigate to the graph from there as well.

 <img src="/assets/images/home_page.png" width="400">

+**Course Outcomes Reached:**
+Through this enhancement, I reached [course outcomes](#course-outcomes) #3 and #1.
+I implemented an algorithm to calculate the trend line of a graph of data, and used this to estimate when the user will reach their goal weight.
+This feature lets the user get more use out of the app and their data, since they can quickly check if they are on track to meet their goals without having to do complex computations themselves.

 ---
 ## Enhancement 3 - Databases